OlmLab/bioinformatics_pipelines/docs/roadmaps.md

 ##### Relevant optional arguments

-- **--gtdb_db** : Path to the GTDB database.
+- **--gtdbtk_db** : Path to the GTDB database.
 If this is not provided, the GTDB database will be downloaded.

 ------